MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/latam-bra-set-up-import-nfe.md

  - Set up NF-e parameters for fiscal establishments.

 > [!NOTE]
-> If you wish to use modern authentication to authenticate the connections to the POP3 server to read emails, as a **pre-requisite**, follow the steps outlined [here](https://learn.microsoft.com/en-us/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth) to create an azure AAD application which will have the required mailbox permissions (POP) to read emails from the shared mailbox that you’re using to receive emails sent by a vendor.
+> If you wish to use modern authentication to authenticate the connections to the POP3 server to read emails, as a **pre-requisite**, follow the steps outlined [here](https://learn.microsoft.com/en-us/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth) to create an azure AAD application which will have the required mailbox permissions (POP) to read emails from the shared mailbox that you are using to receive emails sent by a vendor.
 > Next, add the azure AAD application client Id, client secret and tenant Ids as secrets to a key vault in azure and configure the same in Dynamics 365 Finance.

 ## Set up email accounts to import XML files and DANFE for NF-e